adamrushuk/PowerShellPracticeAndStyle/Style-Guide/Documentation-and-Comments.md

 ```

 ### DOC-01 Write comment-based help

 You should always write comment-based help in your scripts and functions.

-Comment-based help is formatted as follows:
+Comment-based help should be indented one level within the function.
+The comment headings should be inline
+with the comment block and the descriptive text should be indented a further level as shown below:

 ```PowerShell
 function Get-Example {